apache/shardingsphere/docs/document/content/features/governance/management/registry-center.en.md

 - As config center manage configuration data, registry center hold all ephemeral status data dynamically generated in runtime(such as available proxy instances, disabled datasource instances etc).

-- Registry center can disable the access to slave database and the access of application.
+- Registry center can disable the access to replica database and the access of application.
 Governance still has many functions(such as flow control) to be developed.

 ## Data Structure in Registry Center